Edge Computing Market Research – A Look At The Trends

 - The North American gaming market is one major driver for the majority market share of the edge computing industry in the country.
 North America is one of the leading gaming markets with a revenue of approximately $36.92 billion.

 - The European market holds the largest market share in the smart city market.
 This is one of the driving factors for the growth of edge computing in this region.
-The total number of IoT smart cities’ active connections in 2019 was approximately 6.59 million and is projected to increase to approximately 53.63 million connections in 2025.
+The market is expected to reach a value of USD 1.94 Bn by 2023, expanding at a CAGR of 29.3%.
+The region is expected to have 214 Mn 5G connections by 2025.

 - The European eCommerce market is also one of the driving forces to help edge computing grow in Europe.
 ECommerce revenue in 2020 was approximately $393.8 billion and is projected to grow to $510.5 billion in 2024.